Our Hawkesbury-Nepean River

 The Nepean River

-The Nepean River subcatchment lies on the Greater Blue Mountains World Heritage Area through to agricultural and rural-residential properties and there are also significant urban and industrial areas in this subcatchment, including the city of Penrith.
-The subcatchment extends from Camden to the confluence with the Grose River near Yarramundi.
+The Nepean River subcatchment lies on the Greater Blue Mountains World Heritage Area through to agricultural and rural-residential properties and there are also significant urban and industrial areas in this subcatchment, including the city of Penrith and Camden, down to the confluence with the Grose River near Yarramundi.

 The Hawkesbury River